 World class productions by PORTopera have generated high acclaim from national publications, including Opera News, the leading magazine devoted to all things Opera.
-Please take a moment to peruse the reviews below, or use the links at right to read about other happenings at PORTopera.
+Please take a moment to peruse the reviews below.

 Opera News once again has high praise for PORTopera.
 The 2012 production of Madama Butterfly marked our eighteenth season, and their positive review had this to say:

 “PORTopera's artistic director Dona D. Vaughn elicited from her talented cast striking and nuanced performances rooted in the reality of each character’s emotional life . . .

 I have attended many of the productions staged at Merrill Auditorium by PORTopera, and this year’s “Madama Butterfly” stands out as one of the finest.

 Wednesday night’s performance appeared to be entirely sold out, but good balcony seats are still available for today and should go fast . . .

 Joining the chorus of “Bravos” for PORTopera’s production of the Donizetti opera this past July is perhaps the most prestigious publication in the opera world, Opera News.
 A full review by Judith Malafronte appeared in the November issue . . .

 PORTopera has done it again -- presented a well-known opera that is staged, directed and sung at the highest professional level.
 In the case of Thursday night's performance of Donizetti's "La Fille du Regiment" at Merrill Auditorium, it was also thoroughly enjoyable . . .

 In the world of opera Humperdinck’s “Hansel und Gretel” stands pretty much by itself as a tale that can reach, teach, inspire and be understood by everyone from innocent children to grown ups who have seen it all . . .